caoyu-noob/TASA/README.md

 --beam_size 5 \
 ```

-Use the follow comman to attack the SpanBERT model and obtain the adversarial samples in `SPANBERT_ATTACK_OUTPUT`
+Use the follow command to attack the SpanBERT model and obtain the adversarial samples in `SPANBERT_ATTACK_OUTPUT`
 ```
 python TASA.py \
 --target_dataset_file ./data/DATASET_NAME/DEV_FILE.json \